Israeli strikes leave Iran few security options

 Posting in Hebrew on X, Ayatollah Khamenei warned that Israel “has invited a bitter and painful fate for itself.”

-With Iran’s top military leaders reported killed and its ballistic missile bases also targeted, the scale and potency of further Iranian retaliation was uncertain.
+With Iran’s top military leaders reported killed and its ballistic missile bases also targeted, the scale and potency of further Iranian retaliation were uncertain.

 Ayatollah Khamenei did not mention the U.S. in his response.
-But Iran’s foreign ministry said the Israeli strikes “could not have happened” without American support, and that the U.S. is therefore “responsible for the dangerous consequences of this adventurism.”
+But Iran’s foreign ministry said that the Israeli strikes “could not have happened” without American support and that the U.S. is therefore “responsible for the dangerous consequences of this adventurism.”

 Israel has prepared for such strikes for decades.
 But the surprise attack Friday – and breadth of it, beyond nuclear sites – is a gamble for Mr. Netanyahu.
 Analysts note that previous Israeli attacks on Iran’s nuclear program, which have included assassinating Iranian scientists and extensive cyberattacks, only temporarily slowed Iranian efforts, and often resulted in increased national resolve.